 - Do wear business attire for business meetings, unless the company where you are having the meeting informs you and your boss that the dress is casual.
 Then it’s perfectly acceptable.
 Just be sure you both sync-up – either casual or in business attire.

-- Do let your boss pick up the client dinner tab for two reasons: 1) The most senior person at the table should pick up the tab for expense report control (and I don’t mean senior, as in age!); 2) If your boss is using a cool expense management service like Chrome River EXPENSE, they can pull out their iPhone, ‘Snap and Send’ a picture of the dinner receipt to chrome River, and toss away the receipt instead of wadding it up in a wallet.
+- Do let your boss pick up the client dinner tab for two reasons: 1) The most senior person at the table should pick up the tab for expense report control (and I don’t mean senior, as in age!); 2) If your boss is using cool expense report software like Chrome River EXPENSE, they can pull out their iPhone, ‘Snap and Send’ a picture of the dinner receipt to Chrome River, and toss away the receipt instead of wadding it up in a wallet.
+And it doesn't hurt to get all your expense reports filed before the plane lands back home - what a great way to show your boss how organized you are!

 Do you have or know of any funny, unusual or embarrassing business trip stories that you’d like to share so we can all learn from them?